The hip as the second largest joint in the human body

 Hip pain after efforts: This may be the cause

-Do you always feel the pain after physical exertion or after sports?
-Then the cause is often an overload of the joints in the hip area.
+Do you always feel the pain always after physical exertion or after sport?
+Then the cause is often overloading of the joints in the hip area.
 Normally, sport and exercise are good and important for the joints.
 They need this movement to stay in shape and build up bone substance.
-Movements are also important for the joints so that they form sufficient synovial fluid and remain able to move.
+Movement is also important for the joints so that they form sufficient synovial fluid and remain mobile.
 If hip joint pain always occurs during or after movement, then you should take a closer look.

 Hip pain after walk due to muscular imbalance